Supporting and celebrating healthier, more loving and meaningful lives and families, free from addiction, one day and hug at a time!

 AOG

-• My pledge to live another 24 hours in recovery will take practice and participation.
+• With my daily pledge to live another 24 hours in recovery I'll rise with every occasion today.

 • Pledging for today